Research on systems people can trust

 • Safety and security analysis for embedded systems

-• Blockchain-based IoT management systems (IoTx Web3)
+• Blockchain-based IoT management (IoTx Web3)

 • System of Systems and resilience engineering